Frequently Asked Questions

 Oxidized essential oils not only lose their fragrance and therapeutic benefits but can also cause skin irritation.
 Therefore, it’s important to store essential oils in a cool place, away from direct light, and to use them promptly after opening.

-How long does a typical bottle of areme essential oil last?
+How long does a bottle of areme essential oil typically last?

 - 3ml bottle: Approximately 45–60 drops